equalizer999/GitHub-App-Base-setup/README.md

 ![See webhook deliveries](./docs/images/test-and-check-send-webhooks.drawio.png)

 ## Use and setup Postman collection
-You can use the provided Postman collection for playing around with different API's.
+You can use the provided Postman collection to experiment with different API endpoints.
 This Postman collection only supports calls for:
-- Generating accesstoken for a particular organization.
+- Generating an access token for a particular organization.
 - Approving/commenting a custom deployment rule.

 To make them work, you'll have to do a few steps;

 ### 1. Import the collection
-Please checkout this documentation provided by Postman, for importing the provided [collection](./docs/postman/github-app-samples.postman_collection.json) in Postman: [Howto import collection - Postman docs](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
+Please check out this documentation provided by Postman for importing the provided [collection](./docs/postman/github-app-samples.postman_collection.json): [Howto import collection - Postman docs](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

 ### 2. Update the collection variables for use
 ![Find Postman collection variables](./docs/images/postman-collection-variables.drawio.png)